GaryHostt/Oracle_Integration/README.md

 [Database, REST, advanced Process](https://github.com/oracle/learning-library/blob/master/ospa-library/appint/ApplicationIntegration-labguide.md)

-- The above workshop is excellent at continuing the previous use cases you've learned in process, but with more complex business logic, and more personas.
-It also shows you how to connect with an Oracle Autonomous Transaction Process database.
+- Here you continue the previous use cases you've learned in process, but now with more complex business logic, and more personas.
+It also shows you how to connect with an Oracle Autonomous Transaction Processing, ATP, database.

 [Getting started with VBCS](https://github.com/OracleCPS/Visual-Builder-Cloud-Service_VBCS), with [video](https://www.youtube.com/watch?v=zPNCj4K0jSM)

-- The above is the best workshop for **solely** getting started with VBCS, you'll create a functioning app with multiple pages that displays information about countries.
+- This workshop is for **solely** getting started with VBCS, you'll create a functioning app with multiple pages that displays information about countries.

 ### Advanced workshops